drutz-cpnv/vir-labs/Labo01_EnvironmentSetup.md

 * What type of hypervisor does Docker use?

 ```
-//TODO answer the question
+Type 2 he is over the OS
 ```

 * What role does the Docker Desktop play in the Docker architecture?

 ```
-//TODO answer the question
+It play as an user interface to the containers and volumes
 ```

 ### Java Environment